Connect with others who understand.

 • Decreased kidney function

-• Bone lesions (abnormalities or bone damage)
+• Bone lesions (bone damage)

 • Frequent infections